tytydraco/yessleep/out/There_was_a_strange_post_on_my_reddit_account_I_dont_recall_posting_it.md

 That was all about 2 months ago.

 The document that was attached to the email was a letter from my former coworker.
-Any details such as the name of the CEO or the company they worked for have been removed.
+Any details such as my name, the CEO's employee name, or the company they worked for have been removed.
 This was the message I saw when I read the document.

 \-Message Starts-

-\[My Name\], you’re one of the people I sent this to.
+If you’re one of the people, I sent this to.
 You need to read everything that is in this document very carefully, word for word and then post this to a site that it is or will be pulled up on your device.
 I’ve installed a virus on your computer that will only be nullified once this document has been posted onto a specific internet page designated as “Safe to post” by the virus’ code.
-I’ve done this to ensure that the truth gets out there not to harm you.
+I’ve only done this to ensure that the truth gets out there, not to harm you.
 I’m sorry it had to be this way.

 However, I shall give you some context first.